 The performance of discriminant-based classification algorithms is most often represented by two plots: The ROC curve, which plots (true positives) / (true positives + false negatives) as a function of (false positives) / (false positives + true negatives), and the PR curve, which plots (true positives) / (true positives + false positives) as a function of (true positives) / (true positives + false negatives).
 Each of these curves can be summarized by their AUC, the area that the curve encompasses.
 For ROC, this area has a nice interpretation: the probability that a randomly chosen true positive will be ranked higher by the classifier than a randomly chosen true negative.
 For PR, no such neat interpretation exists, but the area does represent how close the classifier is to a perfect oracle, which would predict no false positives and have an AUC of 1.

 While both performance measures attempt to describe how well the ordering of discriminant values captures the true positive and negative labels, each tends to reward slightly different behavior.
-AUC_PR has the largest marginal difference at the top of the ranking range, where a move from rank 1 to rank 2, for example, causes a drop of 50% in precision, with the relative impact of a downward move in rank decreases exponentially farther south on the list.
+AUC_PR has the largest marginal difference at the top of the ranking range, where a move from rank 1 to rank 2, for example, causes a drop of 50% in precision, while the relative impact of a downward move in rank decreases exponentially farther lower on the list.
 Conversely, AUC_ROC moves linearly with list ordering, and so in data sets with large skew, differences between the highest orderings are quite small.
 As a result, AUC_PR will reward a combination of excellent and poor ranking, while AUC_ROC would prefer mediocre ranking across all labels, as shown in figure 1.a.

-Many authors tend towards the AUC_ROC measure when comparing algorithms, as it provides a global view of the rankings of all labels.
+Many authors prefer the AUC_ROC measure when comparing algorithms, as it provides a global view of the rankings of all labels.
 For the protein function prediction problem, however, the skew of the dataset is generally large, and so the AUC_ROC score loses objective value.
 As seen in figure 1.b, a relatively poor-performing classifier can receive a very high AUC_ROC score, simply because the large number of true negatives implies that the algorithm “could have been much worse”.
 In such a case, the AUC_PR score can be more informative for an experimentalist, as it describes, given a goal of discovering a certain percentage of the genes that truly have a given function, what percentage of experiments will be wasted.

 AUC_PR is not without faults, however, as the non-linearity of score can cause confusion when averaging the performance of a classifier over several different functional categories.
 Figure 1.c illustrates such a case, where large improvement in one poor classifier is drowned out by a small decrease in performance of an excellent classifier.